 Gaius, Lucius, Titus, Caius, Gneus, Appius, Aulus, Marcus, Publius, Spurius, Tiberius are a few.

-Being few and frequently used, it is common to see them on roman inscriptions reduced to a single letter abbreviation, for example,
+It is common to see these names reduced to a single letter abbreviation on roman inscriptions, for example,

 L. = Lucius, Gn. = Gneus, C. = Caius…

 A list of some Roman patrician names (gens)

 A number of very important patrician families and dynasties survived for many hundreds of years.
 Some claimed extremely ancient origins and indeed divine provenance: for example Julius Caesar and Augustus, being of the gens Iulia, claimed descendency from the goddess Venus.
 Claims of divine descendency or relationship weren’t unusual for the ancient Roman rulers.
 This wasn’t unique to Rome of course, divine status was very much a favourite ploy of oriental rulers.
 Royal links with the divine are a relatively obvious requirement for a leader wishing to justify and set in stone his or her nomination.